This Is England: Plot

-Shaun finds a hero-figure in Combo, who in turn is impressed by, and identifies with, Shaun.
+Shaun finds a father figure in Combo, who in turn is impressed by, and identifies with, Shaun.
 Combo's group attend a National Front meeting.
-On the drive home Pukey expresses doubt over their racist and nationalistic politics.
-Combo furiously stops the car and yanks Pukey out, lightly assaulting him in ridicule in front of the others, abandoning him in isolated countryside by the roadside.

-The gang deface walls, intimidate local children and spray racist slogans on Asian shopkeeper Mr Sandhu's walls, whilst Shaun, previously banned from the shop, launches a bigoted verbal assault on Sandhu with demands for alcohol and cigarettes.
+On the drive home, Pukey expresses doubt over their racist and nationalist politics.
+Enraged, Combo stops the car and throws Pukey out, assaulting him physically and verbally, before abandoning him in an isolated part of the countryside.
+As time goes by, the gang intimidate local Asian children and spray racist slogans on Asian shopkeeper Mr. Sandhu's walls, while Shaun, previously banned from the shop, launches a bigoted verbal assault on Sandhu with demands for alcohol and cigarettes.
 Combo viciously threatens Sandhu with a machete and the gang steal goods for a birthday party under Combo's instructions.

-Combo becomes upset after Lol, Woody's girlfriend, rejects him when he admits that he has loved her since they had sex years before.
-To console himself, Combo buys cannabis from Milky, and invites him to a party.
-While intoxicated, Combo and Milky bond, but Combo becomes increasingly bitter and envious, all wrapped up in a racist viewpoint, when Milky shares details of his many relatives, comfortable family life and happy upbringing, everything that Combo lacked.
-An enraged Combo enters a frenzied state and brutally beats Milky unconscious, while Banjo holds down Shaun, and Meggy watches on in horror.
-An angry Combo violently throws Shaun out of his flat after Shaun verbally defends Milky, then slams the door hard.
-When Banjo attempts to hit Milky as well, Combo violently beats him and evicts him and Meggy from the flat.
-Horrified at the realisation of what he has done, a remorseful Combo weeps over Milky.
-Shaun and Combo later take Milky to a nearby hospital.
+Later on, Combo becomes upset after Lol, Woody's girlfriend, rejects him when he admits that he has loved her since they had sex years before.
+To console himself, Combo buys cannabis from Milky and invites him to a party.
+While intoxicated, Combo and Milky bond, but Combo becomes increasingly bitter and envious, all wrapped up in a racist viewpoint, when Milky shares details of his many relatives, comfortable family life and happy upbringing; everything that Combo lacked.
+An enraged Combo enters a frenzied state and brutally beats Milky unconscious, while Banjo holds down Shaun and Meggy watches on in horror.
+Combo angrily throws Shaun out of his flat and then assaults Banjo and Meggy, after the former expresses a desire to further harm the unconscious Milky, before evicting them as well.
+Horrified at the realization of what he has done, a remorseful Combo weeps over Milky until Shaun returns and the two take Milky to a hospital.

-The film cuts forward to Shaun, who is in his bedroom looking at a picture of his late father.
-He is contemplating the incident and brooding about what happened, with his mother Cynthia assuring him that Milky will be all right.
-Shaun is then shown walking near the beach and throwing his St George's Flag, a gift from Combo, into the sea.
+Some time later, Shaun is contemplating the incident whilst looking at a picture of his late father.
+Cynthia enters and assures him that Milky will be alright.
+Shaun is then shown walking along the beach, where he throws his St George's Flag, a gift from Combo, into the sea.